Vaughan-Esports/OverlayWriter/README.md

 3. Navigate to the directory in your terminal
 4. Edit your overlay away!

+**Tip:** Use the `custom extents` checkbox in the properties of text sources to center the text on your overlay at all times

 ### Example Usage
 To change team 1's name to "The Better Team":  `ow w t1 "The Better Team"`